thedirtyd/yet-another-media-player/README.md

 - When an entity is manually selected it will be pinned in place and will not auto-switch to the more recently playing entity for that session.
 Tap or click the pin icon that appears to unpin the entity.
 - Entity names and separate volume entities are set via YAML.
 The ui will show "[object Object]" for customized entities
 - Actions can run any home assistant service, not just media services.
 Specifying "current" in the entity_id field will target the currently selected entity.
+- Grouping players only works on supported entities, if the entity is not supported the option will not be visible